Jamienie/mds_capstone_bcstats/Proposal/proposal_report_final.md

 The BC Public Service conducts a Work Environment Survey (WES) with the goals of understanding their employees experience, celebrating their successes and to identify areas for improvement.
 We propose to leverage current data science techniques such as natural language processing and machine learning techniques to automate the labeling of the text responses and uncover useful sentiment.
 We also propose to build a dashboard to visualize and better communicate the results of the survey.
 We are confident that by using cutting edge data science techniques we can further understand your employees experience, celebrate their successes, and identify areas for improvement.

 ### Introduction

 The BC Public Service is committed to understanding the challenges and successes within the workplace.
 One of the ways this is quantified is through the WES which measures key drivers through qualitative data from the open-ended survey response and quantitative data from the multiple-choice questions.
 Currently the open-ended responses have to be manually coded into more then 60 sub-themes and to achieve this BC Stats hires summer students which takes substantial resources and time.
-The qualitative and quantitative data both generate their own report but there has not been an analysis looking at how this data supports each other.
+The qualitative and quantitative data are analyzed as two separate reports but currently BC stats has not investigated how each report is related to one another.
 In the quantitive report the results are only compared to the prior survey but they have not shown how the trends vary historically.
 This project has two main objectives which is to automate qualitative labeling and to gain new insights about the survey data which have been broken into three research questions:

 1.  <span style="color:Darkblue">Coding Themes</span> - 1.
 Which model gives the highest accuracy for classifying the themes and sub-themes of the qualitative responses?